The Clear Edge

 Build 1: Leadership Team Structure

-Why: The Founder can’t directly manage 8 people.
-Communication breaks down.
-Decisions slow.
+Why: The founder can’t directly manage 8 people, so communication breaks down and decisions slow down.

 What: Two-layer structure: